crowdrender/cr-docker/README.md

 ## Instructions for GPU (nvidia)

-In order to make this image work, you need Docker >= 19.03 and the latest [NVIDIA driver](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver) driver installed on your host system.
+In order to make this image work, you need Docker >= 19.03 and the latest [NVIDIA driver](https://github.com/NVIDIA/nvidia-docker/wiki/Frequently-Asked-Questions#how-do-i-install-the-nvidia-driver) and `nvidia-docker2` installed on your host system.

-You also need to have the [nvidia-container-toolkit](https://github.com/NVIDIA/nvidia-docker#ubuntu-16041804-debian-jessiestretchbuster) installed.
+An official guide by Nvidia can be found [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installing-on-ubuntu-and-debian).

 ### Version Table